 Understanding puberty, reproduction and sexual health is important to support young people to make safer and healthier choices.
-Whilst these discussions can make many parents nervous, the Life Education Queensland program is designed to support and reinforce many of the messages they are already receiving at home.
+Whilst these discussions can make many parents nervous, the Life Ed Qld program is designed to support and reinforce many of the messages they are already receiving at home.

 Many children will be curious about these topics and talking openly about them can reduce the stigma often attached to these topics.
 Children may be entering puberty earlier (the average age of puberty is between 10-12 years), meaning that children are forming attitudes about these topics earlier than many parents think.

 Other benefits of discussing sexual health include:

-There are some easy steps that Life Education Queensland has provided which you can take to prepare yourself as a parent to navigate these sometimes uncomfortable conversations.
+There are some easy steps that Life Ed Qld has provided which you can take to prepare yourself as a parent to navigate these sometimes uncomfortable conversations.

 Stuck on how to approach conversations about sexual health with your child?
 Try to keep the conversation casual and maintain eye contact where possible.
 Try to use cues around you such as the television, friends or other media to prompt or extend discussions.
 Use your own experiences to highlight key points and don’t forget to ask your child their view on topics and explain your values to them as appropriate.